WeZZard/Gatsblog/content/_posts/2022-08-19-using-functional-binding-to-observe-in-swiftui/index.md

 OK.
 We just have touched the key to my colleague's question: the timing of `onChange(of:, perform:)` is difficult to predict and control.

-In my colleague's code, he triggers the network request and user behavior observation with `onChange(of: selection)`.
-But the network request is always about 30ms earlier than the user behavior observation.
-This phenomenon is caused by SwiftUI's `View.body` evaluation order.
-You can control the order by arrange the `onChange(of:, perform:)` modifiers on SwiftUI's `View` hierarchy.
+In my colleague's code, he triggers network request and user behavior observation with `onChange(of: selection)`.
+But the callback of network request always comes about 30ms earlier than the callback of user behavior observation.
+This phenomenon is caused by SwiftUI's evaluation order.
+You can control the order by arranging the `onChange(of:, perform:)` modifiers on SwiftUI's `View` hierarchy in a fine-grained order.

-But we are engineering!
-We cannot make the position of modifiers coupled with SwiftUI's `View` evalution order!
+But we are engineering -- we cannot make the position to put modifiers to be coupled with SwiftUI's `View` evalution order!

 ## Solution